abcdesktopio/docs/opsdocs/docs/contribute/4.4/userpod/sound.md

 ## 1. System Purpose

-The image implements a PulseAudio streaming sidecar with two websocket services:
+The image implements a PulseAudio streaming sidecar with two WebSocket relay services:

-1. Speaker relay: reads encoded audio from a FIFO and broadcasts to websocket clients.
+1. **Speaker relay**: reads encoded audio from a FIFO and broadcasts the stream to connected WebSocket clients.
-2. Microphone relay: receives websocket payloads and writes to a FIFO consumed by PulseAudio module-pipe-source.
+2. **Microphone relay**: receives WebSocket payloads from the browser and writes them to a FIFO consumed by a PulseAudio `module-pipe-source`.
-3. Supervisor manages lifecycle of PulseAudio and relay processes.
+3. **Supervisor** manages the lifecycle of the PulseAudio daemon and both relay processes.

 ---